You are here

 Significant Changes in Criteria or Purpose Since Introduction

-Lump sum advance of pension was extended to disability pensioners.
+Lump sum advance of pension was extended to Disability Compensation Payment recipients.

 Multiple advances allowed with maximum advance limited to 1.5 times the fortnightly rate of pension and the minimum advance set at 0.5 times the pension rate.